projectcalico/calico/RELEASING.md

 # Release process

+Note: the following instructions are now out of date.
+New process will be documented here shortly, following networking-calico's move to the Project Calico GitHub.

 networking-calico is released by creating a signed tag and pushing that tag to the Gerrit remote.
 This tags the current code and triggers a release to PyPI.